 Alongside income-related measures of poverty, a broader perspective of social inclusion can be obtained by studying other measures, for example, those relating to material deprivation.
 An analysis of material deprivation provides a more absolute rather than a relative analysis, as used for income poverty.
 The definition of material deprivation is based on the inability to afford a selection of items that are considered to be necessary or desirable, namely: having arrears on mortgage or rent payments, utility bills, hire purchase installments or other loan payments; not being able to afford one week’s annual holiday away from home; not being able to afford a meal with meat, chicken, fish (or vegetarian equivalent) every second day; not being able to face unexpected financial expenses; not being able to buy a telephone (including mobile phone); not being able to buy a colour television; not being able to buy a washing machine; not being able to buy a car; or not being able to afford heating to keep the house warm.
 The material deprivation rate is defined as the proportion of persons who cannot afford to pay for at least three out of the nine items specified above, while those who are unable to afford four or more items are considered to be severely materially deprived.

-Slightly more than one in every six (18.5 %) members of the EU-28 population was materially deprived in 2011, with just under half of these (8.9 % of the total population) being considered as experiencing severe material deprivation.
+Slightly less than two out of ten (19.7 %) members of the EU-28 population was materially deprived in 2012, with just half of these (9.9 % of the total population) being considered as experiencing severe material deprivation.
 The proportion of people that were materially deprived was highest in Bulgaria (61.6 %), Romania (48.0 %), Latvia (44.5 %) and Hungary (44.0 %) among the EU Member States, with more than half of the materially-deprived persons in each of these countries experiencing severe material deprivation.
-Similarly, in Hungary, Lithuania and Greece, more than half of those considered as materially deprived experienced severe material deprivation.
-Less than one in ten people in Luxembourg, the Netherlands, the Nordic countries, Austria and Switzerland were materially deprived (see Figure 1).
+Similarly, in Lithuania, Greece and Italy, more than half of those considered as materially deprived experienced severe material deprivation.
+Less than one in ten people in Luxembourg, the Netherlands, the Nordic Member States and Austria were materially deprived (see Figure 1).
 The same was the case in Iceland, Norway and Switzerland.